lawrenceypil/lawrenceypil.github.io/_posts/2023-03-05-drain-of-thought.md

 ---

-*Photo from SunStar Cebu, where this piece was originally published on November 10, 2007.*
+*Illustration by Josua Cabrera for SunStar Cebu, where this piece was originally published on November 10, 2007.*